razaviah/razaviah.github.io/_pages/usa-map-navigation-using-advanced-algorithms.md

 - **Heuristic Analysis for A-Star Search:** Incorporated a heuristic file (`heuristic_Frankfort.txt`) in the A-Star search algorithm to optimize the search process.

 ## Link To The Project
-You can view the github page of this project using this [link](https://github.com/razaviah/USA-Map-Navigation-using-Advanced-Algorithms/tree/main)
+Github page of this project can be viewed using this [link](https://github.com/razaviah/USA-Map-Navigation-using-Advanced-Algorithms/tree/main)